TAMPA BAY MASTERS BASKETBALL RULES, ETC.

 Way 1 - There will be 2 pools of 3.
-Teams will play one team in their group Friday and one in their group on Saturday.
+Teams will play each team in their group.
 The top 2 teams in each pool will be put in FINAL FOUR bracket to compete for 1st and Runner Up on Sunday.
 The 2nd place teams from each group will play against each other on Sunday and as well as the two 3rd place teams.

 Eight-Team Division Advancement

-In an eight-team division, there will be two 4-team groups.
+Way 1 - In an eight-team division, there will be two 4-team groups.
 You play each team in your group once in preliminary play.
 The top 2 teams from each group play for championship (1st and Runner Up), the two 2nd place teams in each group play Sunday along with 3rd and 4th place teams in their respective groups.

 How does the Tie Breaker System work for advancing?

 Quite often there will be ties in your bracket based on the win - loss records.
 In order to determine advancement, the following system will be used:

 Rarely will the tie breaker determination go beyond item 3 - Points

 It is important for Team Organizers to track your point total throughout the weekend.